Ordination of women: Judaism

+In Judaism there are priests who have to offer sacrifices in the temple, they can only be men, the successors of Aaron.
+However, due to the fact that the temple is destroyed, the priests now do not perform their ministry.
+In modern Judaism, the spiritual leaders are Rabbis, these are people who have sufficient knowledge of the Torah and Talmud and lead the prayer in the synagogue.
+However, rabbis are never considered priests.

+While several women engaged in the Torah and Talmudic study associated with rabbinic study in the middle ages, women were not ordained until the twentieth century.
+A possible exception is Asenath Barzani of Iraq, who is considered by some scholars as the first woman rabbi of Jewish history.
+The title referred to Barzani by the Jews of Afghanistan was Tannit, the feminine equivalent of Tanna, the title for a Jewish sage of the early Talmudic rabbis.
+According to some researchers, the origin of the Barzani story is the travelogue of Rabbi Petachiah of Regensburg.
+Another exception is the female Hasidic rebbe, Hannah Rachel Verbermacher, also known as the Maiden of Ludmir, active in the 19th century.

-There has been one female Hasidic rebbe, Hannah Rachel Verbermacher, also known as the Maiden of Ludmir, active in the 19th century.
-In 1935 Regina Jonas was ordained privately by a German rabbi and became the world's first female rabbi.
+In 1935, Regina Jonas was ordained privately by a German rabbi and became the world's first female rabbi.
+In the mid-20th century, American Jewish movements began ordaining women.
 Sally Priesand became the first female rabbi in Reform Judaism in 1972;

 Sandy Eisenberg Sasso became the first female rabbi in Reconstructionist Judaism in 1974; Lynn Gottlieb became the first female rabbi in Jewish Renewal in 1981;

-Amy Eilberg became the first female rabbi in Conservative Judaism in 1985;

-and Tamara Kolton became the very first rabbi of either sex (and therefore, since she was female, the first female rabbi) in Humanistic Judaism in 1999.
-Women in Conservative, Reform, Reconstructionist, Renewal, and Humanistic Judaism are routinely granted semicha (meaning ordination) on an equal basis with men.
+Amy Eilberg became the first female rabbi in Conservative Judaism in 1985; and Tamara Kolton became the very first rabbi of either sex (and therefore, since she was female, the first female rabbi) in Humanistic Judaism in 1999.
+Women in Conservative, Reform, Reconstructionist, Renewal, and Humanistic Judaism are routinely granted semicha (ordination) on an equal basis with men.